openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/shape/squeeze-15.rst

 * *allow_axis_skip*

-  * **Description**: Shape inference result dynamic rank if selected axis has value 1 in range of its dynamic.
+  * **Description**: If true, shape inference results in a dynamic rank if selected axis has value 1 in its dimension range.
   * **Range of values**: ``false`` or ``true``
   * **Type**: ``boolean``
   * **Required**: *no*